 John, Sr. is the foundation of the family.
 He’s a hard worker and will do anything to protect his loved ones.
 He’s a World War I veteran and his “classroom” is life.
 Though uneducated in the traditional sense, he’s determined to have his children complete school through the college level, should they desire, and pursue their dreams.
 Olivia is the heart of the family.
 A church going Baptist, she keeps everyone on the straight and narrow—as much as she can, that is.
 Though soft spoken and loving, she’s opinionated and has no problem voicing and defending her point of view.
 Her nurturing nature draws her to invite anyone in need into the Walton home.
 Gruff, wise, with a mischievous streak, Grandpa Zeb Walton, works with John at the saw mill, and is known to visit the colorful Baldwin sisters to partake of their family “recipe” from time to time.
 Grandma Esther Walton is a feisty, shrewd, God-fearing woman, quick to react, yet full of love and compassion.
-The relationship between her and Zeb often lead to hilarious exchanges and situations.
+The relationship between her and Zeb often leads to hilarious exchanges and situations.

 Interacting with the Walton clan is a variety of people from the town.
 The rich, elderly, somewhat eccentric Baldwin sisters, Mamie and Emily, are best known for their moonshine making ability.
 Ike and Cora Beth Godsey own the General Mercantile.
 Ike Godsey is a distant cousin to John, Sr. and also World War I veteran.
 He and Cora Beth maintain a close relationship with the Walton family.